Balance innovation and agility with security and compliance

 Normal Pulled 47m kubelet, docker-for-desktop Successfully pulled image "nginx:latest" Warning Failed 3m29s (x4 over 4m58s) kubelet, docker-for-desktop Failed to pull image "ngnx:latest": rpc error: code = Unknown desc = Error response from daemon: pull access denied for ngnx, repository does not exist or may require 'docker login'

 It’s clear now that the pod was trying to pull an image that was misspelled (ngnx instead of the correct nginx).

-kubectl describe pods will give you more than just the status of the image.
+kubectl describes pods will give you more than just the status of the image.
 It will print any logs that the pod produces, which is invaluable when troubleshooting a misbehaving pod.

-If you’re a Docker user, you’d probably needed to execute commands against running containers, mostly for troubleshooting purposes.
+If you’re a Docker user, you’d probably need to execute commands against running containers, mostly for troubleshooting purposes.
 A Docker exec command may look like this:

 docker exec -it webserver /bin/bash